CDAC-SSDG/hpc-containers/math_libraries/README.md

 ## Description

 The Openblas_arm.sif Singularity container offers an ARM-optimized version of the OpenBLAS library, designed to accelerate BLAS and LAPACK operations.
 It leverages Scalable Vector Extension (SVE) technology for improved performance on ARM-based systems.
-The README provides instructions on how to use the container and invoke the math libraries.
+The README provides instructions on how to use the container and invoke the math library.

 ## Usage